codeforcroatia/cfc-welcome-page/README.md

-#Welcome page for Open Zagreb
+#Welcome page for Code for Croatia

 Note that branch `gh-pages` is what shows on development codeforcroatia.github.io/cfc-welcome-page.